Motivational Speaker, Philanthropist, Community Activist

 He brings a fresh, exciting and inspiring twist on some of the most commonly talked about discussions and issues like building relationships with students, restorative practices, youth engagement, juvenile justice, social-emotional interventions and closing the achievement gap.

-Mr. May has worked within the Roanoke City Public School System in the role of Student Mentor and Coach as well as Director for the Westside 21st Century Community Learning.
+Mr. May has worked within the Roanoke City Public School System in the role of Student Mentor and Coach as well as Director for the Westside 21st Century Community Learning Center.

 Jeff served as the advisor of the Westside Boys To Men Program which provided male development training for at risk young men ages 5 to 11 years old.